terabitbaci/capstone-lego-inventory/README.md

 as a logged-in user (code)
-I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy
+I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)

 as a logged-in user (code)
 I want to generate a checklist of needed parts for my planned build